patricklafrance/shelby/README.md

 * `_handleOperationSuccess`

 When you override an event handler function you throw away the native behavior of that event handler if you dont call the base event handler.
-This is recommended that you always call the base event handler, but not mendatory.
+This is not mandatory, but we recommaned that you always call the base event handler.

-#### Global event handler
+#### Global event handlers

 To add a global event handler you can use the `registerEventHandler` function.